Buck Converter Simulation in Altium Designer

 - Create a simulation profile.
 With the schematic editor open, click on the “Simulate” button on the main menu bar.
 You can now access all the SPICE simulation features by clicking Edit MixedSim Profile.
 You can rename your profile as you like and configure a number of other settings.

-The goal in a buck converter simulation is to examine how the duty cycle of the PWM signal, the load, and any other components affect the power output from your buck converter.
+The goal in a buck converter simulation is to examine how the duty cycle of the PWM signal, the load, and any other components affect the power output from your buck converter, and to verify that the output power demands can be met with the desired loadand operating parameters (input voltage and duty cycle).
 You should also examine ripple, ideally with an AC source and a rectifier bridge.
 It’s a good idea to start with the basic buck topology (see above) and add more features once you’ve chosen the right components.

 Modeling the PWM Source